Mibecute/Mibecute/README.md

 - 👋 Hi, I’m @Mibecute
+- 💞️ I’m working on 3D Bioprint Devices and Biomechanics
 - 👀 I’m interested in Machine learning applications in Healthcares and Medical devices
 - 🌱 I’m currently learning Biomedical Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Mibecute/Mibecute is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.